-Public records can also be used to discover your business interests.
+Florida debt collection laws also allow creditors to use public records to discover your business interests.
 Florida public records do not include or reveal a debtor’s ownership interest in any particular entity, but they do disclose if the debtor is an officer or director of a corporation, manager of a limited liability company, or a registered agent.
 Most owners list themselves in at least one of those capacities when they file annual reports with the Division of Corporations.
 Once a creditor searches the Division’s website and discovers a debtor is involved in the management of a business in some capacity, the creditor will proceed to focus on the debtor’s ownership interests.
 Ownership is usually revealed through the debtor’s tax returns or through the use of other discovery tools.

 Technology and Social Media